 COICA describes the campaign as “an urgent measure to stop the point of no return and respond to the planetary crisis with transformative change,” and the campaign urges Amazon Basin countries to declare a state of emergency and halt the expansion of destructive industrial activities, as well as prohibit government policies and public subsidies that allow further forest destruction.
 It also calls on industrialized nations – given the Amazon’s role in their contributions to climate change – to channel resources to preserve the rainforest.

-How to support: Add your signature to the declaration here.
+How to support: Request access and add your signature to the declaration here.

 Rede Fulanas | Mulheres Negras da Amazônia (Network of Black Women in the Amazon)

 ‘Os nossos passos vêm de longe’ (‘our steps come from afar’) is a familiar catchphrase amongst black Amazonian women.
 Their fight for rights, visibility and better lives is a centuries-old struggle that began with their enslaved West African ancestors – and continues to this day.